nayeemmz/cmsc426Spring2021/project4.md

 <a name='intro'></a>
 ## Introduction
-In this project you will implement a Convolutional Neural Network (CNN) in two different ways,:
+In this project you will implement a Convolutional Neural Network (CNN) in two different ways:
-  * a step by step approach using regular Python.
+  * a step by step approach using regular Python, and
-  * using Tensorflow
+  * using Tensorflow framework

 The goal of this assignment is to help you understand, by building, different components of a CNN.
 Some of the components include, forward convolution, backward convolution(optional), zero padding, max-pooling and average-pooling.
 You will not be graded for the backpropagation code.